AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_01.md

 3. Enter credentials of a domain account with permission to join (e.g., `Administrator`)

 4. Once joined, you'll see a welcome message.

+  Capture - Domain join success confirmation window

-Restart the workstation.
+7. Restart the workstation.

+Capture Windows login screen with `corp\` domain option

 ---